TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

        }
    }

-In the example :file:`setup.typoscript` above, the data processor is located in the directory :file:`Classes/DataProcessing/`.
+In the example :file:`setup.typoscript` above, the `Data Processor`:pn: is located in the directory :file:`Classes/DataProcessing/`.
 The file :file:`NewContentElementProcessor.php` could look like this:

 .. code-block:: php